Splits285/Gpencil_draw_switcher/README.md

   The addon listens for any key type and state, so if you can't set the eraser keybind with a physical press, you should probably bind the eraser button on your pen to something different, like a mouse button or key press.

   I use F13 to not absorb limited free key space (F13 is indeed a real thing, they go up to 25 I think.)
-  For some reason this isn't a typical key for blender, or at least my wacom tablet doesn't send it as such, and I've never been able to set it by actually pressing an eraser.
+  For some Eraser isn't a typical key for blender, or at least my wacom tablet doesn't send it as such, and I've never been able to set it by actually pressing an eraser.
+Using a python key testing script I can't even seem to get it to detect the 'key' at all.
 I always have to select it in keymaps' mouse dropdown menu.
 I'm on windows, so I don't know if it would be any different on other OSes.
   Good luck if your pen driver/software doesn't have per-app keybindings.
 I'm sorry.

 ****